jacobferrante/configuration_generator/README.md

         "4"
 ```

-The templates are slightly different from the manual entry ones, you do not need to add .answer at the end of your item.
+The templates are slightly different from the manual entry ones, you do not need to add ".answer" at the end of your item.
 You can also call to multiple templates easily but just entering multiple templates when asked.

 car_spec.txt